 About the Ursuline Sisters of Louisville

 The Ursuline Sisters of Louisville are a congregation of women religious in the Roman Catholic Church who follow a life of consecration and prayer united with good works.
 Teaching Christian living is our corporate ministry, which, cutting across socio-economic, racial and national boundaries, assists

 The Ursuline Sisters of Louisville have a rich history that dates back to 1858 in Louisville, Ky.
 Today, we and in Peru.
 Click on the map below to enlarge.

-The Ursuline Sisters of Louisville, Kentucky, an apostolic religious congregation of the Roman Catholic Church, rooted in the spirit and tradition of St. Angela Merici, are committed to a life of prayer and community and participation in the teaching mission of the Church.
+The Ursuline Sisters of Louisville, Kentucky, an apostolic religious congregation of the Roman Catholic Church, rooted in the spirit and tradition of Saint Angela Merici, are committed to a life of prayer and community and participation in the teaching mission of the Church.

 Teaching Christian living is the corporate ministry of the Ursuline Sisters.
 This ministry, cutting across socio-economic, racial and national boundaries, assists women, men and children to live more fully and to develop a personal relationship with God.